qbicsoftware/cookiecutter-templates-cli/README.md

 Notice how each of available templates has its own sub-folder under `cookiecutters` (e.g., the `cookiecutters/generic-lib` folder contains code specific for generic Java libraries).
 However, since our projects have a few files in common, we have also created a `common-files` folder.

 ## Usage
+You will first need to clone this repository because interaction with this tool is through the command line.
+At some point we might even be able to _dockerize_ this tool, so no cloning would be needed, but here we are.

 ### Introduction
 `generate.py` is a wrapper Python script that helps you automate the task of creating a new project.
 It uses [Cookiecutter's][cookiecutter] Python API internally to use templates.
 You can display its usage like so: